-Any publicity surrounding a grant or agricultural conservation easement funded under this program should be discussed with DOC in advance.
+Any publicity surrounding a grant or agricultural conservation easement funded under this program should be discussed with the Department in advance.
 The landowners of properties placed under an agricultural conservation easement should understand that their names may become public as the result of publicity events, news articles, or requests for public records.
-Coordination between the grantee, DOC, and other funders on any publicity is greatly appreciated.
+Coordination between the grantee, the Department, and other funders on any publicity is greatly appreciated.